rajan12thakur/poweBI/README.md

 Analysis project!
-This repository contains Power BI dashboards and insights derived from sales
+This repository contains Power BI dashboards and insights derived from